 The Certificate of Limited Warranty also highlights that the warranty does not cover any shipping costs, the expenses of labor or fees for service, or the removal or installation of new parts.
 However, you can receive coverage for labor costs with a ProtectionPlus upgrade.

 Because a Rheem water heater warranty is included with the purchase of a new unit, prices will vary.
-The This Old House Reviews Team did find that adding the ProtectionPlus enhancement kit to a Rheem warranty typically costs between $150–$250 across multiple authorized vendors.
+We did find that adding the ProtectionPlus enhancement kit to a Rheem warranty typically costs between $150 and $250 across multiple authorized vendors.

 Making a claim on a Rheem water heater requires prompt action to discuss a malfunction with the installing contractor or distributor.
 The manufacturer states in its Certificate of Limited Warranty that if the installer is unavailable, you may contact any local dealer who handles its products for warranty service.